elastic-rs/elastic/README.md

 ## Example

-The `elastic_hyper` client is a thin layer over `hyper`, which just maps functions to routes.
+The `elastic_hyper` client is a thin layer over `hyper`; it just maps functions to routes.
 It's up to the caller to serialise and deserialise HTTP content.
 For serialisation though, the `elastic_macros` crate provides the `json!` macro for serialising abitrary rust-like code to json.
 The deserialisation story is a work in progress.